4 Snowiest Snow Days

 December 20, 2012 15.2 inches in 48 hours

-For her final snow day, Martin did something no UW chancellor had done before: she canceled all in-person final exams for the Fall 2012 semester.
+The next year, Interim Chancellor David Ward did something no UW chancellor had done before: he canceled all in-person final exams for the Fall 2012 semester.

 Editor’s note: This list includes only the days when the university shut down completely — when no classes were held whatsoever.
 The university has closed early on several other occasions, including December 3, 1990, when classes were canceled around 10:30 a.m. on what turned out to be one of Madison’s snowiest days on record.